nfeldl/nfeldl.github.io/collections/_climate-feedbacks/2014-01-24-transient-climate-sensitivity.md

 ---
-title: Dependence of transient climate sensitivity on ocean heat uptake patterns
+title: The dependence of transient climate sensitivity and radiative feedbacks on the spatial pattern of ocean heat uptake
 people:
 - Brian Rose (University at Albany)
 - Kyle Armour (UW)